Configuring Regions and Locations based CAC

 Complete these steps:

-1. From the menu select System > Region Information > Region.
+1. To begin, From the menu, select System > Region Information > Region.

-3. On Region Configuration page, use SJC-Region for the region name.
+3. Then, On the Region Configuration page, use SJC-Region for the region name.

 4. Click Save.

-7. On Region Configuration page, use CHI-Region for the region name.
+7. This time, On the Region Configuration page, use CHI-Region for the region name.

-10. On Region Configuration page, on Modify Relationships to other region, click SJC-Region and change the Maximum Audio Bit Rate to 8 kbps (G.729), and click Save.
+10. Following that, still on the Region Configuration page, on Modify Relationships to other region, click SJC-Region and change the Maximum Audio Bit Rate to 8 kbps (G.729), and click Save.

-11. On Cisco Unified Communications Manager Administration page, from the menu select System > Device Pool.
+11. On the Cisco Unified Communications Manager Administration page, from the menu, select System > Device Pool.

 12. Click Find.